 "creamy" looking milk.
 The yellow tinge is due to beta carotene.
 Buffalo milk is thicker than cows milk, so it is more opaque.

-Is the African buffalo endangered?
+Are the African buffaloes endangered?

 What does an African Buffalo herd look like?

 Africa's only cowlike mammal makes its home in a variety of habitats at altitudes up to 13,200 feet.
 Herds can be as large as 2,000 individuals, which are dominated by large males, when food is plentiful.
-When food is scare, African buffalo find it advantageous to split up into smaller groups.
+When food is scare, African buffaloes find it advantageous to split up into smaller groups.
 Members mutually groom each other and make noises to communicate.